 2. Employer to remit premiums to fund.
-Beginning January 1, 2025, for each employee, an employer shall remit employer contribution reports and to the fund premiums in the form and manner determined by the administrator.
-Employer contribution reports and premiums must be remitted quarterly.
+Beginning January 1, 2025, for each employee, an employer shall remit to the fund premiums in the form and manner determined by the administrator.
+Premiums must be remitted quarterly.

 3. Premium amount.
 The following provisions govern the premium amount.